axtens/bozes/README.md

 BOZES provides a mechanism for the evaluation of embedded programming language blocks in a Zim document.
 It has nothing to do with a [pinnacle of the same name in Israel](https://biblehub.com/topical/b/bozes.htm).

+Zim's online help have a section on [Custom Tools](https://zim-wiki.org/manual/Help/Custom_Tools.html) which gives a good introduction to how to extend Zim and describes the framework uses BOZES leverages.

 The Zim document may contains, for example
 ```
 [8th]42 dup * .[/8th]